-The dying in the Mediterranean add up each day.
-The deal European states have made with Libya´s military, now the only actor allowed on the sea, is a deal laden with atrocities and crimes against humanity.
-The ever increasing criminalization of helpers and civil society organizations rescuing humans at sea and on the shores add to that development.
+The number of deaths in the Mediterranean add up each day.
+The deal European states have made with Libya’s military, now the only actor allowed on the sea, is a deal laden with atrocities and crimes against humanity.
+The ever increasing criminalization of humanitarians and civil society organizations rescuing humans at sea and on the shores add to that development.
 However, the people and voters in Europe do not seem to understand the consequences – rather the opposite.

 Anti-immigrant and right wing parties continue to rise in EU countries, but in 2019 projections for the European parliament, their potential influence troublesome.
-With “Welcome Everyone” Senior Fellow Verena Riedmiller wanted to raise awareness of the responsibility and privilege of voters in the face of the humanitarian crisis at Europe´s borders.
+With “Welcome Everyone” Senior Fellow Verena Riedmiller wanted to raise awareness of the responsibility and privilege of voters in the face of the humanitarian crisis on Europe’s borders.

 The European May packed this awareness in the positive vision of being welcomed, and a positive feeling of empowerment and change towards an open, welcoming and border-less Europe for everyone.